jethrocarr/SDRPlusPlus/readme.md

 To update the base SDRPlusPlus repo, raise a PR pulling in the latest upstream changes from master, to this repo's master.

 To update the additional modules, update the version that the submodule has pinned to, and prepare a PR.
 All the additional modules are included via the use of Git submodules.
+The following command will update all the submodules to the latest upstream version.

+    $ git submodule update --remote

+Then commit the changes in a PR.

 ## Installing this fork